ReedKrawiec/Board-Explorer/README.md

 # About

 Board Explorer lets you turn any static chess board (like youtube videos and pictures) into a playable chessboard.
 You can play your lines and check the evaluation.
 You're also able to view the evaluation while the game is being played.
+Under the hood, we locally record
+(only on your computer) your screen and use an image recognition model (powered by yolov5) to identify the boards.

 # Installation
 1. Download a release from the right.